Siberian tiger: Reintroduction

 A second possible introduction site in Kazakhstan is the Ili River delta at the southern edge of Lake Balkhash.
 The delta is situated between the Saryesik-Atyrau Desert and the Taukum Desert and forms a large wetland of about 8000 km2.
 Until 1948, the delta was a refuge of the extinct Caspian tiger.
 Reintroduction of the Siberian tiger to the delta has been proposed.
 Large populations of wild boar inhabit the swamps of the delta.
 The reintroduction of the Bukhara deer, which was once an important prey, is under consideration.
-The Ili delta is therefore considered as a suitable site for introduction.
+The Ili delta is therefore considered a suitable site for introduction.

 In 2010, Russia exchanged two captive Siberian tigers for Persian leopards with the Iranian government, as conservation groups of both countries agreed on reintroducing these animals into the wild within the next five years.
 This issue is controversial since only 30% of such releases have been successful.
 In addition, the Siberian tiger is not genetically identical to the Caspian tiger.
-Another difference is the climatic, with temperatures higher in Iran than in Siberia.
+Climate is also different, with temperatures higher in Iran than in Siberia.
 Introducing exotic species into a new habitat could inflict irreversible and unknown damage.
 In December 2010, one of the tigers exchanged died in Eram Zoo in Tehran.
 Nevertheless, the project has its defenders, and Iran has successfully reintroduced the Persian onager and Caspian red deer.

-In 2005, re-introduction was planned as part of the rewilding project at Pleistocene Park in the Kolyma River basin in northern Yakutia, Russia, provided the herbivore population has reached a size warranting the introduction of large predators.
+In 2005, reintroduction was planned as part of the rewilding project at Pleistocene Park in the Kolyma River basin in northern Yakutia, Russia, provided the herbivore population has reached a size warranting the introduction of large predators.